 LTV can be broken down into three categories of variables:

-- Monetization - How much users contribute to your app revenue (in the form of ad impressions, subscriptions, in-app transactions, etc.).
+- Monetization - How much a user contributes to your app revenue (in the form of ad impressions, subscriptions, in-app transactions, etc.).

-- Retention - The level of engagement a user has with your app, how often people come back to your app, and how frequently within a certain period of time.
+- Retention - The level of engagement a user has with your app and how often they return to your app within a certain period.

 - Virality - The sum value of additional audiences a user will refer to your app.

 Thus, LTV becomes a function of these three variables: